A Similarity Solution of Rear Stagnation-point Flow over a Flat Plate in Two Dimensions: Numerical Solution

 \section{Numerical Solution}

-Equation (\ref{e3_0}) is a third-order nonlinear ordinary differential equation.
+Equation (\ref{e13}) is a third-order nonlinear ordinary differential equation.
 In numerical analysis, the Runge–Kutta methods are an important family of implicit and explicit iterative methods for the approximation of solutions of ordinary differential equations.
-This method applies a trial step at the midpoint of an interval to cancel out lower-order error terms, besides; Runge–Kutta formulas are the methods of solving initial value problems for ordinary differential equations.
+This method applies a trial step at the midpoint of an interval to cancel out lower-order error terms, besides, Runge–Kutta formulas are the methods of solving initial value problems for ordinary differential equations.

 For example solving an $n^{th}$-order problem numerically is common practice to reduce the equation to a system of $n$ first-order equations.
-Then, by defining $y_1 = F,~y_2 = F',~y_3 = F''$, the ODE reduces to the form
+Then, by defining $y_1 = f,~y_2 = f',~y_3 = f''$, the ODE reduces to the form

 The first task is to reduce the equation above to a system of first-order equations and define in MATLAB a function to return these.
-The relevant MATLAB expression for Eq.~(\ref{eq:e22}) would be:
+The relevant MATLAB expression for Eq.~(\ref{eq:e22}) is:

-Later, it is required to apply $ode23$, an ode solver in MATLAB, to solve the initial value problem.
+Later, it is required to apply $ode23$, an ODE solver in MATLAB, to solve the initial value problem.
 The commands written in MATLAB would be

-The complete solutions of two-dimensional rear stagnation-point flow with different values of $\kappa$ are shown from Figures (\ref{fg4}) to (\ref{fg001}).
+The complete solutions of two-dimensional rear stagnation-point flow with different values of $\kappa$ are shown from Figures (\ref{fg4}) to (\ref{fg002}).
 In these figures the similarity stream function $f$, the velocity profile $f'$ and the shear stress $f''$ are represented.

-The result looks interesting from both theoretical and engineering points of view.
-A single dividing streamline plane separates streamlines approaching the plate from external flow streamlines.
-It is observed that if $\kappa \leq -2$, the similarity solution remains unchanged at distance far away from wall.
-When $-2<\kappa \leq -1.5 $, the solution becomes periodic on the entire flow region.
-And when $\kappa > -1.5$, the solution behaves frustrated and does not remain unchanged far away from the wall.
+The findings are fascinating when considered from both theoretical and engineering points of view.
+A single plane, known as the dividing streamline plane, acts as a boundary.
+It separates the streamlines that are moving towards the plate from the streamlines of external flow.
+We have noticed that when Strouhal number $\kappa \leq -2$, the similarity solution does not change as we move further away from the wall.
+In other words, the behavior described by the similarity solution stays consistent at large distances from the wall.

+When $-2<\kappa \leq -1.5 $, the solution shows a periodic pattern throughout the entire region where the fluid is flowing.
+When Strouhal number $\kappa > -1.5$, using the limit $\lim_{\eta \rightarrow \infty} F(\eta) = \eta$ tells us that as the value of $\eta$becomes extremely large, the function $F(\eta)$ approaches a linear function of $\eta$ with a slope of 1.
+When examining regions distant from the wall, a sudden and sharp decrease in velocity in the velocity profile is observed or a rapid decline where the velocity values approach zero.
+This unusual behavior can lead to a velocity discontinuity within a limited portion of the flow region.